leodeslf/vec.js/README.md

 ## About

-A library for two, three and four-dimensional vector `class` for `JavaScript`.
+A library for two, three and four-dimensional vectors for `JavaScript`.

 ## Usage